[INSERT YOUR IDEA HERE]

 DavidBarbe-003-683x1024

 David Barbe has developed a multi-faceted music career since graduating in 1986.
-Barbe has been the director of the Music Business Certificate Program since 2010, and has worked as an engineer, producer, songwriter, studio owner, and artist on hundreds of albums in studios all over the world.
-He’s worked with many notable artists including Drive-By Truckers, Deerhunter, REM, Son Volt, KD Lang, Animal Collective, Sugar, Cracker, Bettye LaVette, Futurebirds, and Booker T. Jones.
-Barbe’s own recording studio, Chase Park Transduction, has been in operation since 1997.
+He has been the director of the Music Business Certificate Program since 2010 and has worked as an engineer, producer, songwriter, studio owner, and artist on hundreds of albums in studios all over the world.
+He has worked with many notable artists including Drive-By Truckers, Deerhunter, REM, Son Volt, KD Lang, Animal Collective, Sugar, Cracker, Bettye LaVette, Futurebirds, and Booker T. Jones.
+David’s recording studio, Chase Park Transduction, has been in operation since 1997.
+In his talk, he challenges the notion that a career should define you and instead asks you to decide what a career means to you.

 Nadia Kellam